cpt-max/Docs/MonoGame Compute Shader Guide.md

 }
 ```

- and assign it the same buffer in C#.
+ and assign it the same buffer in C#:

 ```C#
 effect.Parameters["ParticlesReadOnly"].SetValue(particleBuffer);